 Music at Bateman Primary is about building a community of musicians and developing a positive, supportive mindset towards performance.
 We aim to provide opportunities for all students, no matter their speciality or experience level.

 Our Instrumental Music program provides opportunities for selected students in Years 3-6 to learn a wide variety of orchestral instruments, such as string (violin, viola, cello, double bass), brass (trumpet) and woodwind (clarinet).

 In the classroom, we use a wide variety of teaching and learning strategies, including the incorporation of ICT, tuned and untuned percussion instruments, and opportunities for composition, rehearsal and performance.

-Our whole school ukulele program provides in-class sessions for all students on finger plucking, chord reading and strumming, tablature and notation.
-Extension students in Years 5 and 6 are invited to the Ukulele Ensemble, who meet at lunch and practice challenging pieces for performance.
+On top of that, our whole school ukulele program provides in-class sessions for all students on finger plucking, chord reading and strumming, tablature and notation.

 Each fortnight, all students learn and rehearse a new Community Song, a popular tune with a positive underlying message.
+Students are also given the opportunity to choreograph the dance moves to the community song as part of their Arts Practice.
 This is then performed as a whole school at the conclusion of each assembly, giving every student a chance to perform.

 At Bateman, we work to grow an uplifting and welcoming community where we value the arts and its role in developing the whole child.
 We can’t wait to see what our students do next!